 This information is intended solely for the information and use of the City Council and management of the City and is not intended to be and should not be used by anyone other than these specified parties.

 Very truly yours,

-Jeaman Raminez & Smith, Inc.
+Teaman Raminez & Smith, I me.

 INDEPENDENT ACCOUNTANT'S REPORT ON AGREED-UPON PROCEDURES APPLIED TO APPROPRIATIONS LIMIT WORKSHEETS

 City Council City of Adelanto Adelanto, California